dave-f/png2bbc/README.md

 ---

 ````
-CREATE-FILE <filename> FROM-DATA <x> <y> <w> <h> <number-frames> [DATA-ORDER <BLOCK|LINE|PRESHIFTED>]
+CREATE-FILE <filename> FROM-DATA <x> <y> <w> <h> <number-frames> [DATA-ORDER <LINE|PRESHIFTED|BLOCK>]
 ````
 Creates sprite data using the current image, colours and mode.
 There is a choice of data output formats:

-- Block.
-Pixels are written out in blocks of 8 down, then another block of 8.
-This mimics the BBC Micro's character-based screen layout, so is handy for writing out graphics which are always drawn on character boundaries (e.g. tiles)
 - Line.
+This is the default.
 Pixels are written out just as straight scanlines for normal sprite routines.
 - Preshifted.
 Pixels are written out as above, but preshifted copies are made which will insert the correct amount of empty pixels for the mode (e.g. in mode 5, 4 copies of the sprite are written out).
 Files are output with a number on the end to indicate the amount the sprite is shifted by.
+- Block.
+Pixels are packed into bytes for the required mode, and written out in blocks of 8 down, then another block of 8.
+This mimics the BBC Micro's character-based screen layout, so is handy for writing out graphics which are always drawn on character boundaries (e.g. tiles)

 ---

-For example, to create an `8x8` Mode 5 sprite from co-ords `0,0` in `tile.png` with the default colours:
+For example, to create one `8x8` Mode 5 sprite from co-ords `0,0` in `tile.png` with the default colours:
 ```
 MODE 5
 IMAGE tile.png
 COLOURS BLACK RED YELLOW WHITE
-CREATE-FILE player.bin FROM-DATA 0 0 8 8 1
+CREATE-FILE player.bin FROM-DATA 0 0 8 8 1 DATA-ORDER LINE
 ```